mfkiwl/openCologne-PCIE/5.sim/models/pcievhost/README.md

 ### Running the Model as an Endpoint

 The _pcievhost_ VIP was originally designed to generate PCIe traffic as a root complex.
-The addition of endpoint features was to allow a target for the main root complex model to be tested.
-This mainly consisted of the addition of a configuration space memory and for out generation of completions for both the internal memory model and  the configuratiion space.
+The addition of endpoint features was to allow a target for the main root complex model to be tested, but can still be useful in environments testing RCs and switches.
+The additoinal features mainly consisted of the addition of a configuration space memory and for out generation of completions for both the internal memory model and  the configuratiion space.
 As such, the user program on the end point does not need to do very much if it does not need to instigate transactions but only respond.
 The code fragment below shows an abbreviated program running on a _pcievhost_ model.

 ```C
 #include <stdio.h>